 What Makes a Leader?

-Goleman first brought the term “emotional intelligence” to a wide audience with his 1995 book of the same name, and Goleman first applied the concept to business with this 1998 classic Harvard Business Review article.
+Goleman first brought the term “Emotional Intelligence” to a wide audience with his 1995 book of the same name, and he first applied the concept to business with this 1998 classic Harvard Business Review article.
 Goleman found that truly effective leaders are distinguished by a high degree of emotional intelligence.
 Without it, a person can have first-class training, an incisive mind, and an endless supply of good ideas, but he or she still won’t be a great leader.

-Workshop Duration: 2.5-hours - Email or call for pricing information.
+Workshop Duration: 2.5-hours - Email firstname.lastname@example.org for more information.